Geigy Chemical Corporation (Aberdeen Plant)

 Site Cleanup Plan

-- Discharge of treated ground water to the local publicly owned treatment works or an infiltration gallery.
+- Discharging treated ground water to the local treatment facility or an infiltration gallery.

 Aberdeen Town Hall